 - Don’t count on winning at trial.
 Juries are usually in the thrall of prosecutors, and assume you wouldn’t have been charged if you weren’t guilty.
 In one of the Dateline episodes, the jury actually convicted a guy who had an alibi supplied by five upstanding citizens who were with him at the time of the murder, and in another one, they never found the knife used as the murder weapon, and had no other forensics, but sent the guy away for life without parole because the prosecutor got him to admit on the stand that he knew what a knife was and owned knives of his own.
 Those guys were innocent, and got convicted.
 Why do you like your chances when you’re really guilty?

 - It’s not true that they can’t charge you if they never find a body.
 Oh yes they can.
 It’s harder for them, but with enough circumstantial evidence, they can indict you and convict you.
+Think about it: the mere fact that she’s vanished into thin air looks very bad for you.
 Women in stable relationships with jobs and commitments – and especially with kids – hardly ever just disappear, particularly if they have no mental health history or ever ran away before.
 If your wife suddenly vanishes, and it’s completely out of character, the obvious answer is that you did her in and threw her body to the alligators or something.
 Plus, if she was alive, she’d probably show up somewhere.
 You can claim she left you, but c’mon, she changed identities and went on the lam like a pro?
 Never once took money out of the bank or used her credit card?
 What, she’s in witness protection, is that your story?